-Change both the fluid and filter every 50,000 miles (83 000 km) if the vehicle's GVWR is over 8,600 or if the vehicle is mainly driven under one or more of these conditions:
+Change both the fluid and filter every 50,000 miles (83 000 km) if the vehicle is mainly driven under one or more of these conditions:

-- In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher.

-- In hilly or mountainous terrain.

-- When doing frequent trailer towing.

-• Uses such as found in taxi, police or delivery service.
+- In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.

-If your vehicle's GVWR is not over 8,600 and you do not use your vehicle under any of these conditions, change the fluid and filter every 100,000 miles (166 000 km).
+If you do not use your vehicle under any of these conditions, the fluid and filter do not require changing.